Vijay Atluri: Career

 Atluri was a lecturer at Acharya Nagarjuna University from August 1980 to December 1982 and again from December 1983 to March 1985.
 She was a lecturer at Andhra University from December 1982 to December 1983.
 From March 1985 to August 1990, she was an assistant professor in the department of electronics and communication and computer engineering at Nagarjuna University.

 Atluri was a research assistant in the center for secure information systems at George Mason University from August 1990 to August 1994.

 Atluri joined the faculty of the management doctorate program at Rutgers Business School – Newark in October 1996.
-In 1996, she won a National Science Foundation CAREER Award.
 Atluri was an assistant professor from July 1995 to June 2001 and an Associate professor from July 2001 to June 2006.
 She became a professor in the management science and information systems department in July 2006.
 Atluri teaches courses in database management, computer information systems, information systems security, electronic commerce, computer architecture, and computer languages.

 In 2010, she joined the advisory board of the computer science department of the University of the People.

 Atluri was a computer scientist at the National Institute of Standards and Technology Information Technology Laboratory, Computer Security Division, Systems & Network Security Group from February 2007 to February 2011.
 From September 2011 to September 2013, she became a program director in the National Science Foundation Division of Information and Intelligent Systems, Information Integration and Informatics and Secure and Trustworthy Cyberspace.

+Awards and honors

+In 1996, she won a National Science Foundation CAREER Award.
+In 2022, she was elected an ACM Distinguished Member.